 I have the aim of highlighting the sticking stories of nurses who are strong enough to open up.
-The stories of nurses are not meant for medical advice.
+These stories of nurses are not meant for medical advice.
 My goal is to educate and make people aware of what has worked for others with the aim of starting meaningful conversations.
-Please read about the seriousness about Post Partum Depression, here.
-With deep gratitude, I invited Maggie to share her story of Triumph with you.
+Please read about the seriousness of Postpartum Depression, here.
+With deep gratitude, I invited Maggie to share her story of triumph with you.

 The Beast Begins

 After my daughter was born, I felt like I had been hit by a truck.
-There were unexpected issues at birth, which had stunned my husband and I in our young marriage (we had been married 9 months, we conceived our daughter on our honeymoon).
+There were unexpected issues at birth, which stunned my husband and me in our young marriage (we had been married 9 months; we conceived our daughter on our honeymoon).
 I found myself terrified, and the isolation of new motherhood was smothering me (read more about this here).
-It didn’t take long for me to move past the ‘baby blues’ into full on postpartum depression.
+It didn’t take long for me to move past the ‘baby blues’ into full-on postpartum depression.

 Back to Work

 One population I had always struggled deeply caring for were addicts and suicide attempts.
 Clinically, I always gave my best.
-Emotionally however, I had put up a wall I couldn’t get past.
+Emotionally, however, I had put up a wall I couldn’t get past.
 I had been the recipient of abusive behaviors from addicts, and had lost and grieved several friends to suicide.
 I couldn’t cross over, because I couldn’t understand the depth and loneliness of their souls.
 I couldn’t see what they were running from.
-I didn’t see how desperately they were trying just feel ok, even if only for a few moments.
-This had changed.
+I didn’t see how desperately they were trying just to feel ok, even if only for a few moments.
+This changed. after my baby was born.

 Domesticating the Beast